toeverything/OctoBase/README.md

 ## Project status

-**The OctoBase project is currently under heavy development, and none of the components are available for production.
+**The OctoBase project is currently under heavy development, most components are not yet production ready.
 Major changes may occur at any time before the version reaches 1.0.**

 ## Contributions